+- Aged and Disabled Group

+- Aged = persons aged 65 and older

-• Disabled = persons aged 18 through 64 with a physical disability
+- o Disabled = persons aged 18 through 64 with a physical disability

-\When individuals initially qualify as disabled, they will automatically qualify as aged upon their $65^{\text{th}}$ birthday.
+When individuals initially qualify as disabled, they will automatically qualify as aged upon their 65th birthday.

 This is not intended to target a specific Medicaid Financial Eligibility Group.